Welcome - Thank You For Your Visit

 a.
 Metta (Loving-kindness): Aimed at developing unconditional love and compassion for all beings, fostering connections and emotional warmth.

 c.
-Mudita (Sympathetic Joy): This practice focuses on taking genuine delight in others’ successes and joys, removing envy and fostering a supportive spirit.
+Mudita (Sympathetic Joy): This practice focuses on genuine delight in others' successes and joys, removing envy and fostering a supportive spirit.

 d.
 Upekkha (Equanimity): Cultivates a balanced state of mind, maintaining calmness and stability amidst life's ups and downs.

-These practices serve as ethical training that elevates one's consciousness, resembling the creator’s perspective, similar to Brahma's perception, and promoting a balanced approach towards life and spirituality.
+These practices serve as ethical training that elevates one's consciousness, resembling the Creator's perspective, similar to Brahma's perception, and promoting a balanced approach towards life and spirituality.

 Artistic Representations and Iconography (Four-Faced Brahma Meaning):